kubeflow/kfctl/operator.md

 kubectl delete kfdef -n ${KUBEFLOW_NAMESPACE} --all
 ```

 > Note that the users profile namespaces created by `profile-controller` will not be deleted.
 The `${KUBEFLOW_NAMESPACE}` created outside of the operator will not be deleted either.
-The delete process usually takes up to 5 to 15 minutes because the Operator needs to delete each component sequentially to avoid race conditions such as the [namespace finalizer issue](https://github.com/kubeflow/kfctl/issues/404).
+The delete process usually takes up to 15 minutes because the Operator needs to delete each component sequentially to avoid race conditions such as the [namespace finalizer issue](https://github.com/kubeflow/kfctl/issues/404).

 * Delete Kubeflow Operator